chonkykai/Projects/README.md

 (Completed)

-## Project 2: Movie Genre Recommendation
+## Project 2: CinemAI: A Machine Learning Approach for Accurate Movie Quality Prediction

-Description: A machine learning Natural Language Processing (NLP) classification project that aims to movie genres from IMDB website
+Description: A machine learning Natural Language Processing (NLP) classification project that aims to develop a predictive model that accurately assesses the quality of a movie.

-Technologies: Python, Pandas, Scikit-learn, TensorFlow, Keras, beautifulsoup, Matplotlib, Jupyterlab, etc.
+Technologies: Python, Pandas, Scikit-learn, beautifulsoup, Matplotlib, Jupyterlab, etc.

 Key Features: Webscrapping, data cleaning, NLP exploratory data analysis, visualization of trends and patterns, Data preprocessing, model training and evaluation, prediction and classification.

-(Currently On-going)
+(Completed)

-## Project 3: COE Car Price Prediction
+## Project 3: Currency Exchange Rate Prediction

 Description: A time series machine learning model that aims to predict Certificate-of-Entitlement(COE) prices of cars.